Tilly's, Inc. (TLYS) CEO Ed Thomas on Q1 2020 Results - Earnings Call Transcript

 Jeff Van Sinderen

 Okay.
 So e-comm may not be a – may not continue to grow at 260%.
 Just one more quick one, if I could squeeze it in.
-I know it’s really hard it’s a tough question, but any thoughts on gross margin for Q2?
+I know it’s really hard, it’s a tough question, but any thoughts on gross margin for Q2?

 Michael Henry

-We are both shrugging our shoulders too many unknowns, too many variables to say with any certainty, it depends on how well the store comp results hold up.
+We are both shrugging our shoulders too many unknowns, too many variables to say with any certainty.
+It depends on how well the store comp results hold up.
 If we are able to get the remainder of our stores open, how healthy e-comm stays, I mean, there are so many questions and variables in that, that’s why we are not providing any forward-looking guidance.
 There’s just too many unknowns at this stage.

 Ed Thomas

-Yes, I mean one of the – like many other retailers, one of the situations we have faced within most recently is some of the stores that are reopened – they were very strong.
+Yes, I mean one of the – like many other retailers, one of the situations we have been faced within most recently is some of the stores that have reopened – they were very strong.
 A couple of malls were shut down because of the protests that are going on.
-So those types of things like that, but I’m expecting it to stabilize over the period of next few weeks and we should be okay.
+So, those types of things like that, but I’m expecting it to stabilize over the period of next few weeks and we should be okay.

 Jeff Van Sinderen